JONATHAN GRESHAM, TOA HENARE, & TITAN vs. TIGER MASK IV, YOTA TSUJI, & SHO - 6.5/10

 BLOCK B MATCH:

 Ryusuke Taguchi vs. El Phantasmo - 5.75/10

 Join us next week when we play "guess which WAR wrestler is Shota Umino's real dad?"
 (HEY!
 Don't get angry at me!
-I'm just trying to come up with a kayfabe reason why Shota is not cripplingly mentally deficient Red Shoes is, and I doubt the Japanese government would allow someone this stupid to adopt a child, so the only two possible answers left are that either that Shota just showed up on the doorstep one day and convinced Red Shoes he had just been dropped off by a story, or that Mrs. Umino and some nameless Japanese wrestler were not "talking about baseball" in that locked room with their pants off while he was out refereeing that match.
+I'm just trying to come up with a kayfabe reason why Shota is not cripplingly mentally deficient like Red Shoes is, and I doubt the Japanese government would allow someone this stupid to adopt a child, so the only two possible answers left are that either that Shota just showed up on the doorstep one day and convinced Red Shoes he had just been dropped off by a stork, or that Mrs. Red Shoes and some nameless Japanese wrestler were not "talking about baseball" in that locked room with their pants off while Red Shoes was out refereeing that match.

 To make this all even stupider, we then got back into the ring and El Phantasmo then stomped on Taguchi's nuts in the corner in front of Red Shoes and was not disqualified.
 To continue our theme of stupid El Phantasmo counted Taguchi's hip attack by extending his knee, basically causing Taguchi to hit himself with an atomic drop.
 El Phantasmo proceeded to point out to us all how dumb Taguchi was.
 Then Taguchi DID THE SAME THING AGAIN, AND EL PHANTASMO COUNTERED IT IN THE SAME WAY AGAIN.